 All the while he has performed his own compositions with The Princes of Serendip and pursued an active career as a mathematician in the form of one of his alter egos, Laurence Kirby, a Professor of Mathematics at Baruch College of the City University of New York.

 T. G. Vanini enjoys telling stories through music and creating worlds with words.
 He is most at home crossing boundaries.

 He provided electronic music for the soundtrack of the short documentary film Plimpton 322: The Ancient Roots of Modern Mathematics, written and narrated by one Professor Laurence Kirby.

-A book of T.G.'s poetry will be published by Post Traumatic Press in 2017.
+DEAR CLOUDFACE, a book of T.G.'s poetry, will be published by Post Traumatic Press in 2018.